 Is It Safe to Go to My ICE Appointment or Will They Deport Me?

 If you have been granted prosecutorial discretion (PD), it means that Immigration and Customs Enforcement (ICE) decided to stop actively pursuing your removal from the United States.
 This could be due to the priorities of the current presidential administration or because of compelling circumstances in your own life.
-Because ICE does not have sufficient resources to detain and deport every undocumented immigrant it apprehends, PD is a means of ensuring that ICE can keep track of certain individuals without actively moving forward with deportation.
+Because ICE does not have sufficient resources to detain and deport every undocumented immigrant it apprehends, PD is a means of ensuring that ICE can keep track of certain individuals without actively moving forward with their deportation.

 What Is a Prosecutorial Discretion Appointment or Supervised Visit?